Torsion divisors of plane curves and Zariski pairs: Introduction

-In this paper, we consider the embedded topology of reduced plane curves consisting of a smooth curve $D$ and some additional reduced curve $\WCB$ on the complex projective plane $\PP^2$.
-The embedded topology of such curves have been studied in several cases.
-For example, in \cite{artal94}, the case where $D$ is a smooth cubic and $\WCB$ is the union of $3$ inflectional tangents of $D$ has been studied.
-Also in \cite{bgst}, the cases where $D$ is a smooth cubic and $\WCB$ is the union of more inflectional tangents are considered.
-Certain generalizations to the case where $\deg D$ is general are considered in \cite{acm} and \cite{shirane2019}.
-Furthermore, the case where $\WCB$ is irreducible have been previously considered by various mathematicians, for example, I. Shimada \cite{shimada2003}, the third author~\cite{shirane2016} and the fourth author~\cite{tokunaga1}.
-More recently, the second and fourth authors considered the case of multiple pairs of simple tangent lines to a cubic in \cite{bannai-tokunaga2019}.
-In these studies, some relation between the embedded topology and the subgroup $\pic^0(D)\subset \pic(D)$ of divisor classes of degree zero of the smooth curve $D$ is implicitly used.
-In this paper we focus our attention on torsion classes in $\pic^0(D)$ and formulate a criterion to distinguish the embedded topology of curves explicitly in terms of these torsion classes.
-This criterion allows us to see these previous results in a uniform setting (cf. Section~\ref{sec:remarks}).
-We construct a Zariski tuple by using this criterion, where a \textit{Zariski tuple} is a finite set of plane curves which have the same combinatorial type but different embedded topology (see Subsection~\ref{subsect:combinatorics} for details).
+In this paper, we consider the embedded topology of plane curves consisting of a smooth curve $D$ and some additional possibly reducible curve $\WCB$ on the complex projective plane $\PP^2$.
+The key point is to relate the topology of the arrangement with the torsion classes of the subgroup $\pic^0(D)\subset \pic(D)$ of divisor classes of degree zero of the smooth curve $D$.
+Our idea is to formulate a criterion to distinguish the embedded topology of curves explicitly in terms of these torsion classes.
+We fix a large family of cyclic covers and we construct a function associating each cyclic cover to a \emph{splitting number} (one of the splitting invariants) for providing a criterion to distinguish candidate Zariski pairs.

+This criterion is useful in two directions.
+On one side it allows us to re-explain previous results in the literature in a uniform setting, allowing us to distinguish the embedded topology of curves in a more finer way (cf. Section~\ref{sec:remarks}).
+On the other side, we are able to construct new Zariski tuples by using this criterion (Section~\ref{sec:example}).

+We note that the assumption that $D$ is smooth is somewhat technical (by this assumption $\pic^0(D)$ is easier to deal with) but we plan to generalize to the case where $D$ is allowed to be singular in the future.
+We have already a work in progress for the special case where $D$ is a nodal cubic and we expect to deal also with the case of $D$ singular and non-rational.

+We organize this paper as follows.
+In Section~\ref{sec:main}, we state the main results of this paper.
+In Section~\ref{sec:setting}, we recall the definition and basic properties of combinatorics of plane curves and certain subgroups of $\Div(D)$.
+In Section~\ref{sec:splitting number}, we give a formula to calculate splitting numbers in terms of the order of certain elements of $\pic^0(D)$, and formulate a criterion (Corollary~\ref{cor:n-torsion}) to distinguish the embedded topology of plane curves by using the formula.

+In Section~\ref{sec:remarks}, we apply the criterion to some previous results.
+In Section~\ref{sec:example}, we give a method of systematically constructing examples of curves which are generalizations of curves studied by Shimada \cite{shimada2003} where the criterion is applicable, and give a new Zariski $4$-tuple (Theorem~\ref{thm:example}).